AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-multidimensions.md

 You can add a breakdown as described in [Break down dimensions](/help/components/dimensions/t-breakdown-fa.md).

-## Unsupported dimensions
+## Unsupported dimensions {#unsupported}

-The following dimensions are not supported, and Analysis Workspace prompts you to remove them from your table when performing a full-table export:
+The following dimension combinations are not supported, and Analysis Workspace either prohibits them being added or shows an error message after they are added:

+* Multiple dimensions that are from fields referencing different [arrays of objects](/help/use-cases/object-arrays.md) that are used together in the same freeform table.

+  Multiple dimensions are allowed together in the same freeform table if they reference the same array of objects.